This article provides installation, configuration, and implementation details when integrating xMatters On-Demand with

 - Allows users to post responses back to Slack channel from their device.

 Event injection is initiated when a custom "slash-command" is used in Slack to identify the xMatters groups you want to invite to a channel; for example:

 Slack server builds a payload and sends it to the xMatters inbound integration URL configured in Slack's custom slash-command integration.

 The integration includes the inbound integration "Inbound from Slack" that handles Slack submissions by notifying the xMatters group with the name that matches the one typed into the Slack channel.

 Recipients can respond with "On my way" or "Can't make it".
 By default, the responses and delivery notifications are posted back to Slack channel.

-NOTE: If you prefer not to receive delivery notifications, just disable the response callback in Invite to Channel form.
+NOTE: If you prefer not to receive delivery notifications, just disable the Delivery updates outbound integration.

 The first step in setting up your integration is to configure xMatters.